BjornL1/heritage-housing2/README.md

 * 1. - The client is interested in identifying which house attributes have the strongest correlation with the sale price.

-* 2. - The client expects data visualisations of the correlated variables against the sale price to show that.
+* 2. - The client expects data visualizations of the correlated variables against the sale price to demonstrate this.

 * 3. - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.